-- C-c 'Edit the current field in a separate window.
-This is useful for fields that are not fully visible (see Section 3.2 [Narrow columns], page 11).
-When called with a C-u prefix, just make the full field visible, so that it can be edited in place. - C-c (TAB) This is an alias for C-u C-c ' to make the current field fully visible. - C-c | Toggle the visibility of vertical lines in tables.
-The lines are still there, only made invisible with a text property.
-Any '|' added by hand will become invisible on the next align.
+- C-c ' Edit the current field in a separate window.
+This is useful for fields that are not fully visible (see Section 3.2 [Narrow columns], page 10).
+When called with a C-u prefix, just make the full field visible, so that it can be edited in place. - C-c (TAB) This is an alias for C-u C-c 'to make the current field fully visible.